yuwu9145/mini-vue-core/README.md

 # hand write mini-vue-core

-The best way to learn Vue is by understading its source code and code it by yourself.
+The best way to learn Vue is by understading its source code and code it yourself.

 ### Why this repo?
 - It implements reactivity & render api against real test cases copied from Vue 3 Core source code